-The regular open enrollment period for 2015 health coverage ended February 15.
-But if you or your family has experienced one of the life events listed below, you may be able to apply for coverage now, in a special enrollment period.
+The regular open enrollment period to buy a 2016 individual health plan ended January 31.
+But, if something has changed and you or your family has experienced a qualifying life event, you may be able to apply for coverage now, in a special enrollment period.

-The birth, placement for adoption or adoption of the applicant for whom coverage is sought; for Qualified Health Plans (QHPs), also applies to children placed in foster care; legal wards; guardianship; or medical support orders
+The birth, placement for adoption, or adoption of the applicant for whom coverage is sought.
+For Qualified Health Plans (QHPs), this also applies to children placed in foster care, legal wards, guardianship, or medical support orders.

 Note: Voluntary termination of COBRA is not a qualifying event.
 If you terminate or stop paying for your COBRA, you must wait for the next Open Enrollment Period to apply.

 A letter from your employer or COBRA administrator indicating that the loss of COBRA coverage was because you exhausted the COBRA period or exceeded the lifetime limit in the plan.
 The letter must also state that no other COBRA coverage is available.

 Loss of COBRA coverage due to failure of the employer to remit premium.